-LVT 2015 r 2015 wh 2015 rosé Large Cave Co-operative that has turned out robust wines over the years, in the middle league.
-Belts were tightened with the departure of their talenetd openologue in 2015, not replaced.
+LVT 2017 r 2015 wh 2015 rosé Large Cave Co-operative that has turned out robust wines over the years, in the middle league.
+Belts were tightened with the departure of their talented openologue in 2015, not replaced.
 In 2015, cost cutting led to a fusion (Ortas the senior partner) with the Cave les Coteaux de Visan, called Cercle des Vignerons du Rhône.
-In January 2017, the Cave le Gravillas de Sablet was also entered into this structure.
-The Les Viguiers range of Côtes du Rhônes - red, white and rosé- is good value, and reliable.
+In January 2017, the Cave le Gravillas de Sablet was also entered into this structure, and in 2019 it linked with Rhonéa, the Vacqueyras-Beaumes-de-Venise Co-operatives group.

-LVT 2015 r 2015 wh Manly, full Rasteau wines, consistent quality at the top end.
+LVT 2018 r 2015 wh Manly, full Rasteau wines, consistent quality at the top end.
 The Rasteau Bastide Saint Martin is based on 1930s-1960s Grenache (45-50%) and 1960s Syrah (1960s), and performed well in 2017, a **** wine for that vintage.
 There is an attractive Côtes du Rhône Villages Élégance white - ***(*) in 2013, 2014 and 2015, and an easy drinking Cairanne red as well, recently added, steel vat raised, the **** 2018 a w.o.w. wine.
 This is a name to watch.

-For over 40 years have produced a Rasteau Vin Doux Naturel with very long cask ageing, the Rasteau Rancio.
-The son Paul-Émile arrived at the domaine in 2012 after working at Pierre Amadieu in Gigondas for 5 years and also 2 years at Château de Vaudieu.
+For over 40 years the family have produced a Rasteau Vin Doux Naturel with very long cask ageing, the Rasteau Rancio.
+The son Paul-Émile arrived at the domaine in 2012 after working at Pierre Amadieu in Gigondas for five years, plus his stint at Château de Vaudieu.
 Of great note was the ****(*) 2016 Rasteau Paul Emile, based on 60% 1930s Grenache, which was a genuine, true, STGT wine.

 LVT 2015 r Recent bottler of their wine.
 The Liautauds also do bed and breakfast, with two rooms and have a swimming pool for their clients.
 The wines are traditional, modest.